-The method for taking an ECG is slightly different from the other watches as you need to place two fingers on the watch and it can take up to a minute compared to 30 seconds in the other devices.
+The method for taking an ECG is slightly different from the other watches as you need to place two fingers on the watch, and it can take up to a minute compared to 30 seconds in the other devices.

 Fitbit is the only smartwatch with an ECG that will proactively tell you if your heart shows signs of atrial fibrillation, a cause of heart attacks, blood clots, and strokes.
 Studies have found the watch to be 98.7% accurate in identifying afib cases (source).
-However, you should consult with your doctor for a full diagnosis before taking any action.
+However, you should consult with your doctor for a complete diagnosis before taking action.

 Best for iPhone Users: Apple Watch Series 6